CMU-CLeaR/CMU-CLeaR.github.io/_pages/about.md

 profile:
   align: right
-  image: sailing-locations.png
+  image:
-  address:

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Welcome to the SAILING!
-SAILING is a research laboratory created in 2004, and is headed by Professor Eric Xing.
-We are primarily based at Carnegie Mellon University and Mohamed bin Zayed University of Artificial Intelligence.
+Welcome to the CLeaR Group!
+CLeaR is a research group led by [Professor Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/) at [Carnegie Mellon University](https://www.cmu.edu).

-**Research synopsis**: Our principal research interests lie in the development of machine learning and statistical methodology, and large-scale computational system and architecture, for solving problems involving automated learning, reasoning, and decision-making in high-dimensional, multimodal, and dynamic possible worlds in artificial, biological, and social systems.
+**Research synopsis**: Our research interests lie in machine learning and artificial intelligence, especially in causal discovery and causality-based learning.